A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Conclusions Future Work

 In this paper, we presented a new global semi-analytic model of the first stars and galaxies at redshifts $z \geq 15$.
 Our model includes complete DM halo merger histories (typically not included in global star formation models at such high redshifts) and is calibrated to the latest numerical simulations \citep{Kulkarni21}.
 Here we conclude by summarizing key results from our study and mention directions of future work.

 We found that, compared to previous calibrations in the literature, the updated critical halo mass significantly changes the high-redshift SFRDs (mainly due to lower \Mmol \ values as a consequence of the molecular hydrogen self-shielding).
-For instance in our fiducial model, the PopIII SFRD is increased by more than an order of magnitude compared to the case of the critical masses based on \cite{Machacek01}.
+For instance in our fiducial model, the PopIII SFRD is increased by more than an order of magnitude compared to the no self-shielding critical masses based on the simulations of \cite{Machacek01, Greif11, Stacy12}.
 The PopII SFRD is increased by roughly one order of magnitude at $z=35$, but falls to a factor of two disagreement by $z=15$ (see Figure \ref{fig:Mcrit-model}).

 We also assessed the impact of including the scatter in \Mmol \ due to individual differences in halo merger history and geometry between halos from the simulations of \cite{Kulkarni21}.
-Including this scatter modestly increases the abundance of stars formed.
-It increased the final PopIII stellar mass density by a factor of $\sim$1.5, and the final PopII SMD only increased by $\sim$10\% (see Figure \ref{fig:Scatter}) relative to the no scatter case.
+Figure \ref{fig:Scatter} shows that including this scatter modestly increases the abundance of stars formed.
+It increased the final PopIII stellar mass density by a factor of $\sim$1.5, and the final PopII SMD only increased by $\sim$10\% relative to the no scatter case.